DrKrar/GeoEfficiency.jl/README.md

    > All are valid expressions.

 ## Batch Calculation
-the pachage can be used to perform patch calculation by calling the one of the methods of the function `batch()`.
+The pachage can be used to perform batch calculations by calling one of the methods of the function `batch`.
 The output results of batch calculations is found in `GeoEfficiency\results` folder inside the user account home.

 For example	`c:\users\yourusername\GeoEfficiency\results\`.

-The function `batch()` can be called withs or without arrangement.
+The function `batch()` can be called with or without arrangement(s).
 The without argument version relay on previously prepared Comma Saved  Values [CSV] files, that can be easily edit by Microsoft Excel, located in the `GeoEfficiency` folder.

 Those Comma Saved  Values [CSV] files are:-